 Trinity’s eighth Law Residential took place in July 2019.
-The College now offers different subject residential programmes in each year, and there will be no subject-specific Law Residential in 2020.
-Interested students may wish to apply to the Humanities Residential, which takes place every year; for more information, see thepage.
+The College now offers different subject residential programmes in each year; one or more Law Taster Days are offered in years when there is no subject-specific Law Residential.
+Interested students may wish to apply to the Humanities Residential, which takes place every year; for more information, see the Residential Visits page.
 The guidance below will apply to Law Residentials in future years.

 The Law Residential is open to students at UK schools who will be aged 16 or over by the first day of the Residential and who are considering studying law at Cambridge or another selective university.
 Students in Year 12 will be given priority for the places that are available.
 Applications are open to particularly interested students in Year 11 who can demonstrate a very strong potential for the study of law.